kskvarci/kubernetes-the-hard-way-azure-cli-scripted/README.md

 ## Acknowledgments

 * [Kubernetes The Hard Way](https://github.com/lostintangent/kubernetes-the-hard-way)
-* Many of the Azure CLI patterns are based on work from [lostintangent's fork](https://github.com/lostintangent/kubernetes-the-hard-way) of Kelsey's original work.
+* Many of the Azure CLI patterns are based on work from [Jonathan Carter's fork](https://github.com/lostintangent/kubernetes-the-hard-way) of Kelsey's original work.